Providence Christian College

-Providence Christian College is a private Christian liberal arts college in Pasadena, California.
+Providence Christian College is a private Christian liberal arts college in Pasadena, California, United States.
 Founded in 2002, it is an independent, confessionally Reformed college with no formal denominational ties.
-The college offers only one degree program, a bachelor's degree in Liberal Studies.
+The college offers one degree program, a bachelor's degree in Liberal Studies.

 History

 On several occasions, as early as the 1960s, discussions were held about establishing a Reformed Christian College on the West Coast.
-In November 2001 a small group met in Chino, California to consider the feasibility of such a college, and unanimously agreed to establish a quality four-year liberal arts program that would in all aspects of its life and learning seek to reflect a Reformed Biblical perspective.
+In November 2001 a small group met in Chino, California, to consider the feasibility of such a college, and unanimously agreed to establish a quality four-year liberal arts program that would in all aspects of its life and learning seek to reflect a Reformed Biblical perspective.

 The group also agreed that the college should be governed by a self-perpetuating Board of Directors drawn from various Reformed and Presbyterian churches.
-The college has no denominational affiliation, but does hold to Presbyterian and Reformed confessional standards (the Westminster Confession and Catechisms, the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort).
+The college has no denominational affiliation, but holds to Presbyterian and Reformed confessional standards (the Westminster Confession and Catechisms, the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort).

 Providence Christian College was incorporated in the state of California on November 12, 2002, and the first board meeting was held on January 18, 2003.
-On January 1, 2004, Providence took full possession of a campus in Ontario, California, and began renovating its five main buildings into classrooms, dorms, a library, a dining hall, and administrative offices.
+On January 1, 2004, Providence took full possession of a campus in Ontario, California, and began renovating its five main buildings into classrooms, dormitories, a library, a dining hall, and administrative offices.